Is Rio de Janeiro safe for travelers in 2022?

 However, no one should arrive in Rio without their wits about them.

-Follow these rules for travel, as well as any others you can find online, and you’ll love your stay.
+Follow these rules as well as any others you can find online, and you’ll love your stay.
+See this guide on places to visit in Brazil for more ideas.

 📌 Like this article?
 Pin it…